iam-yashpradhan/centsible/README.md

 - **Wallet Balance Management**: Automatically updates the user’s wallet with the balance amount from merchants hence reducing the hassle of cash availability.
 - **Transaction Tracking**: Keep a history of all transactions within the app.
 - **Secure & Fast**: Built with a secure backend using Python along with FastAPI and a responsive frontend using React.
+- **Wealth Management**: User can automatically micro-invest their balance.

 ## 🛠️ Tech Stack